The Big 3 in Cloud: A Practical Guide to AWS, Azure, and GCP for Your Business

 3. Software as a Service (SaaS)

-The concentration of the cloud market within the top 3 cloud service providers has profound implications for business and technology strategy.
-This dominance creates a powerful 'gravity' effect.
-As more companies build their solutions on AWS, Azure, or GCP, a rich ecosystem of third-party tools, skilled professionals, and community support develops around them.
-This makes it easier and often more cost-effective to stay within one of these ecosystems.
-For instance, finding a developer with AWS skills is significantly easier than finding one for a smaller, niche cloud provider.
+The fact that the market is concentrated around these three giants has huge implications.
+It creates a 'gravity' effect.
+As more companies build on AWS, Azure, or GCP, a rich ecosystem of tools, certified professionals, and community support grows around them.
+Frankly, it's just easier to find a developer with AWS skills than one for a smaller provider.

-Complete guide to 3 Cloud in Technology and Business Solutions
+A Complete Guide to the Big 3 in Technology and Business Solutions

 A Deep Dive into the Titans: AWS vs. Azure vs. GCP